 Those teachers assign homework based on the school’s approved curriculum guidelines.
 And those assignments have to be completed and turned in online.

-It’s a move that a lot of schools are using this fall to try and keep kids on track with learning.
+It’s a move that a lot of schools made last year to try and keep kids on track with learning.
 And some skills may continue to offer it for the near future.

 Homeschooling means doing school at home, too.